WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 \pagebreakNum
 #### Shadowfury
-**[Unchanged from the WHH version.]**
-<br> *6th-level enchantment*
+*6th-level enchantment*
 ___
 - **Casting Time:** 1 action
 - **Range:** 60 feet
 - **Components:** V, S
 - **Duration:** Concentration, up to 1 minute
 ___
-You extend your arm and draw crush energy down upon creatures within a 10-foot radius of a point within range.
+You extend your arm and draw shadow energy down upon creatures within a 10-foot radius of a point within range.
 Each creature must succeed on a Wisdom saving throw, or be stunned for the duration of the spell.

 A stunned creature must make a Constitution saving throw at the end of each of its turns.
 On a successful save, this stunning effect ends.